chatwars/chatwars-api-docs/index.md

  - issue a wtb/wts/rm commands on your behalf
  - read your profile information
  - read your stock info
+ - to view your craft or alchemists book
+ - to read your guild info (stock, lobby, etc..)

 Do you want pouch transactions enabled: yes
 ```